 Skip coding mixed_nalu_types_in_pic_flag when the number of slices indicated by the PPS is equal to 1.

+In version 2, a few bugs with the proposed syntax tables are fixed.

 Introduction

 In VVC Draft 7 [1], some of coding parameters originally present in the slice header in VVC Draft 6 are moved to the new picture header structure.
 In a picture header, the coding parameters for all different slice types (I, P, and B) are signalled in order to support all slice types that may be present in a current picture.
 However, it is quite common that each coded picture in a coded video sequence consists of slices with the same slice type.
 The bits may be wasted for coding the syntax values in a picture header corresponding to the unused slice type(s) in the current picture.